00VOID/flblog/content/sessions/session-14.md

 The oppressive weight of the house bore down upon them as they gathered in the dimly lit hall.
 Shadows stretched unnaturally across the wooden floor, flickering against the stone walls as the dying embers in the hearth cast their feeble glow.
 Lord Kelgar’s home, once known for its grand hunting feasts, now reeked of decay and loss, its corridors echoing with the whispers of curses left to fester.

 Torvin, ever watchful, stood near the door, his rough features set in grim determination.
-Aran, his sharp mind keen on the mysteries at hand, cast a glance toward the aged housekeeper, Alara, whose trembling fingers clutched at the frayed hem of her apron.
+Aran, his sharp mind keen on the mysteries at hand, cast a glance toward the aged housekeeper, Elara, whose trembling fingers clutched at the frayed hem of her apron.
 Hyrne and Galivan exchanged wary glances, the weight of the grimoires they had studied still pressing upon their thoughts.
 The ritual was clear—Lord Kelgar's affliction, the curse that bound him to something beyond the mortal world, could be undone.
 But at what cost?

 The old woman’s voice quavered as she pleaded with them. _"You must help him, not harm him.
 Whatever he has become, he is still a good man."_